teamtechify/SoB_Intake/sob-intake/README.md

 2. In Airtable, create a base and table (e.g., `Intake`) with fields that match the mapping in `src/lib/airtable.ts`.
 You can adjust field names in that file to match your schema.

-3. The form posts to `/api/submit`, which parses the form, uploads files to Google Drive (default) or Cloudinary based on `STORAGE_PROVIDER`, and calls Airtable.
-Airtable receives public URLs in an `Attachments` field; set that field type to “Attachment”.
+3. The form posts to `/api/submit`, which parses the form, uploads files to Google Drive or Cloudinary, and calls Airtable.
+Provider is chosen by env vars at runtime on the server only (never exposed to the client).
+If `STORAGE_PROVIDER` is not set, it auto-detects based on available credentials.

 ### Google Drive setup notes
 - Service accounts do not have personal storage quotas.
 Prefer a Shared Drive folder.